Skip links

 in Tags

-China: Crispr in vitro, in a patient suffering from lung cancer: immune cells had been edited in such a way as to deactivate a gene (PD-1) that blocks the immune response against tumor cells, and were then transplanted back into the patient’s body with the
+China: Crispr in vitro, in a patient affected by lung cancer: immune cells had been edited to deactivate a gene (PD-1) that blocks the immune response towards tumor cells, and then transplanted back into the patient’s body with the aim of eradicating the tumor.

 August 2016